mmore500/waves/blog/_posts/aria-lanea-blog.md

 #### MABE2 Specific Advice
 Here are a couple of things that you might find helpful when testing MABE2 files!
-We have included some things to watch out for, but also some fixes to testing bugs that cropped up and gave us some issues.
+We have included some things to watch out for and bug fixes/workarounds that might prove to be helpful in the future.

-1. A good place to start when testing a MABE2 file is by checking that all booleans are working correctly.
-Another good place to start is to check that simple checking functions work correctly.
-For example, a function that returns whether or not an input is a double should work correctly.
-Another example is a function that modifies a boolean.
+1. **First Tests:** A good place to start when testing a MABE2 file is by checking that getter, setter and boolean functions work correctly.
-2. Most of the time, you will end up testing every method in a file, so make sure you have a clear list of the methods/a comprehensive strategy to make sure you get them all.
+2. **Test Coverage:** Most of the time, you will end up testing every method in a file, so make sure you have a clear list of the methods/a comprehensive strategy to make sure you get them all.
 Also, make sure you test all variations of a function: if a function has both a templated and non-templated version, both should get checked.
-3. Many times MABE2 files will inherit from a parent class.
+3. **Parent Classes:** Many times MABE2 files will inherit from a parent class.
 It is always a good idea to glance through the parent class.
-You should check specifically for virtual functions/variables that should get overrriden in the file you're checking.
-Don't forget to also look for functions from the parent class that aren't overridden though!
+You should check specifically for virtual functions/variables that should get overridden in the file you're checking.
+Don't forget to also look for functions from the parent class that aren't overridden!
-4. When you see that an error message would be printed to the console, make sure you check that the error gets triggered correctly!
+4. **Error Messages:** When you see that an error message would be printed to the console, make sure you check that the error gets triggered correctly!
 Bonus points if you also check that the correct error message is written out to the console.

-You can do that by modifying your
+If you ------

-5. **Segmentation Faults:** When setting up mabe objects or calling methods on these objects we would sometimes run into segmentation faults (files trying to read/write to an illegal memory location).
-Catch2 made this difficult to debug since it would crash at the beginning of the test case and not give specific line numbers of what calls caused the crash.
+5. **Segmentation Faults:** When setting up or calling methods on mabe objects we would sometimes run into segmentation faults (files trying to read/write to an illegal memory location).
+Catch2 made this difficult to debug since it would crash at the beginning of the test case and not give specific line numbers of what caused the crash.
 To work around this we would put the broken code into `MABE.cpp` along with the function:

 ```cpp
 void REQUIRE(bool b){